 Modeled after the Choose Love Enrichment Program, Champions Choose Love focuses on the Social Emotional Learning Skills a team leader can utilize to develop self-awareness, strengthen relationships with coaches, teammates and competitors, and develop responsible decision-making skills.
 There are five lessons, including the introduction, that take approximately 20 minutes each to complete.
 The lessons focus …

 “Hard corners are areas in classrooms where students and teachers would not be visible from hallways, windows or door openings.”
 Hard corners “are areas located at an angle that would prevent anyone firing a gun through the classroom door from hitting anyone.”
-Learn more about Hard Corners by downloading the School Safety Recommendations for Hard …
+Resource: Download the School Safety Recommendations for Hard Corners Flier

 “Effective access control requires that entry to and from a building be controlled.”
 According to Spicer’s Campus Safety article 11 Components of a Secure School Front Entrance.
 “Efforts to prevent forced entry and trespass are compromised if secondary points of entry or fire doors are unsecure or easily defeated and not seen.”
 Read more about …